 (d) Permit student self-medication;

 (e) Include procedures for the administration of premeasured doses of epinephrine by school personnel trained as provided by ORS 433.815 to any student or other individual on school premises who the personnel believe in good faith is experiencing a severe allergic reaction, regardless of whether the student or individual has a prescription for epinephrine;

+(f) Include procedures for the administration of medication by school personnel to treat a student who the personnel believe in good faith is experiencing symptoms of adrenal crisis.
+The procedures must provide that:

+(A) Only upon notice of a diagnoses of adrenal insufficiency as defined in this rule, the building administrator of the school the student attends will designate school personnel to be responsible for administering medication to treat adrenal insufficiency in the event the student exhibits symptoms that school personnel believe in good faith indicate the student is experiencing symptoms of adrenal crisis;

+(B) The designated school personnel will successfully complete training to administer medication to treat a student who has adrenal insufficiency and it experiencing symptoms of adrenal crisis in accordance with rules adopted by the Oregon Health Authority;

+(C) The parent or guardian of the student must provide adequate supply of the studetn’s prescribed medication to the school district; and

-(f) Provide guidelines for the management of students with life-threatening food allergies while the student is in school, at a school sponsored activity, while under the supervision of school personnel, in before-school or after-school care programs on school-owned property, and in transit to or from school or school-sponsored activities.
+(C) In the event that a student experiences symptoms of adrenal crisis and the designated personnel determines the medication to treat adrenal insufficiency should be administered, any available school personnel will immediately call 911 and the student’s parent or guardian.(g) Provide guidelines for the management of students with life-threatening food allergies and adrenal insufficiency while the student is in school, at a school sponsored activity, while under the supervision of school personnel, in before-school or after-school care programs on school-owned property, and in transit to or from school or school-sponsored activities.
 The guidelines must include:

-(A) Standards for the education and training of school personnel to manage students with life threatening allergies;
+(A) Standards for the education and training of school personnel to manage students with life threatening allergies or adrenal insufficiency;

-(B) Procedures for responding to life-threatening allergic reactions;
+(B) Procedures for responding to life-threatening allergic reactions or adrenal crisis;

-(C) A process for the development of individualized health care and allergy plans for every student with a known life-threatening allergy;
+(C) A process for the development of an individualized health care and allergy plan for every student with a known life-threatening allergy and an individualized health care plan for every student for whom the school district has been given proper notice of a diagnoses of adrenal insufficiency as defined in this rule;

 (D) Protocols for preventing exposures to allergens;